microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 import { DocumentClient } from 'documentdb';
 ```

-Add the following configuration settings either to your code or a configuration file, making sure to replace YOUR-SERVICE-ENDPOINT and YOUR-MASTER-KEY:
+Add the following configuration settings either to your code or a configuration file, making sure to replace YOUR-SERVICE-ENDPOINT and YOUR-MASTER-KEY.
+For example:

 ```TypeScript
 const serviceEndpoint = '<YOUR-SERVICE-ENDPOINT>';
 const masterKey = '<YOUR-MASTER-KEY>';
 ```

-Create a DocumentClient using your configuration settings:
+Create a DocumentClient using your configuration settings.
+This allows the user to configure things like keys, endpoints, and reconnect policies outside of the scope of the transcript store.
+For example:

 ```TypeScript
 const client = new DocumentClient(serviceEndpoint, {masterKey});